 Upon receiving the second Authentication frame, the originator shall(#676):

+Validate that the Status Code field is SUCCESS.
+Otherwise, the originator shall terminate the authentication. (#965)

 Validate(#676) that the AKM indicated in AKM Suite Selector element is the same as the one indicated in the first Authentication frame.
 Otherwise,(#676) processing status is set to STATUS_INVALID_AKMP.

-Extract(#676) an EAPOL PDU from the Encapsulation field, and process(#676) it.
+If the validation is successful, extract(#676) an EAPOL PDU from the Encapsulation field (if present), (#965) and forward the EAPOL PDU to the PAE.(#980)

 The originator then shall construct(#676) the third Authentication of the exchange as follows: